devmnj/Deno-CLI-create-app-master/readMe.md

 * cliffy
 * fs
 ## How to Install the app
-You can name what ever the app name using -n option , make sure the `deno` is installed on your system.
+Name the as you like using `-n` option , make sure the `deno` is installed on your system.
 ```
  deno install --allow-net --allow-read --unstable -n create-deno  https://raw.githubusercontent.com/manojap/Deno-CLI-create-app-master/1.0/mod.ts
 ```
-More documentaion can be under the `Doc` please go through documentaion before make next step.
+More documentation can be found under the `Doc`.

 ## How to use
 On the command prompt you can use it as follows